How Team Scores Are Calculated in Gymnastics Competitions

 When two teams finish with the same total score, tie-breaking rules come into play.
 These rules differ slightly depending on the governing body.

-3. If the tie remains, both teams share the ranking (e.g., joint gold medal).
+• If still tied, both teams share the ranking (e.g., joint gold medal).

 Source: gymnastics.sport